mitmedialab/ajl.ai/README.md

 # Image Annotator
+This tool is a work in progress collaboration between [MIT Civic Media](https://civic.mit.edu) and [Bocoup](http://bocoup.com/about) to build an open source tool for crowd sourcing image annotation.
+Our first campaign with the

+tool is focused on annotating demographics in [IMDB-Wiki](https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/), the largest academic face data set used by computer vision researchers, in order to measure bias in that data set.

+You can checkout that campaign at [ajl.ai](https://ajl.ai).

+This repo is currently structured as a base open source annotator, and the IMDB-wiki annotation campaign together.

+In the future, we'll be working to publish reusable image annotation tools, along with our data and findings.
+In the meantime, this is a pretty good starting point if you're looking to run a large scale crowd image annotation campaign.

 ## Repository Structure

+- `ansible` - deployment scripts for running the application on Ubuntu 16 server
 - `backend` - back-end api written in node/express/postgress
 - `frontend` - front-end client written in react/redux/webpack
 - `jest` - unit and integration tests